 Squirrel: Sept.
-7-8, 2024
+6-7, 2025

 Youth hunters under the age of 15 must be accompanied by a licensed adult.
 The accompanying adult cannot carry a gun or a bow and must remain near enough to the youth to render advice and assistance.
+The adult assisting a youth hunter during any special youth season may handle the hunter's firearm to provide safe handling advice and help.
 Youth hunters age 15-17 must comply with all licensing requirements (see page 46).

-Turkey: April 19-20, 2025
+Turkey: April 18-19, 2026